lucasjoliveau/doc/fr/developer/tutorials/web.md

     this.$el.text(_t("Hello user!"));

-In Odoo, translations files are automatically generated by scanning the source code.
+In Konvergo ERP, translations files are automatically generated by scanning the source code.
 All piece of code that calls a certain function are detected and their content is added to a translation file that will then be sent to the translators.
 In Python, the function is `_()`.
 In JavaScript the function is